-Table 1: Benchmark scorecard for AI-native delivery (what good looks like)
+Table 1: Practical scorecard for AI-native delivery (targets should match your risk profile)

 | Metric | Early-stage target (Seed–Series A) | Scale target (Series B+) | Why it matters |